greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/wlmgmt_intro.html.md

 where `max_acting_primary_segments` is the maximum number of primary segments that could be running on a host when mirror segments are activated due to a host or segment failure.

-**Note:** The gp\_vmem\_protect\_limit setting is enforced only when resource queue-based resource management is active in Greenplum Database.
+> **Note** The gp\_vmem\_protect\_limit setting is enforced only when resource queue-based resource management is active in Greenplum Database.
 Greenplum ignores this configuration parameter when resource group-based resource management is active.

 Resource queues expose additional configuration parameters that enable you to further control and refine the amount of memory allocated for queries.